ksmith0813/portfolio/README.md

 Component Examples

-- Dashboard containing several widgets using google react maps, a filterable brewery grid, several charts, and a timeline of all the NASA Apollo missions.
+- Dashboard containing several widgets with different types of data structures

 - Form Registration with multiple steps and validation

 - Grid view with filtering, sorting, column hiding/reordering.
 Uses data from the randomuser API

-- List view with and editable todo list.
+- List view with an editable todo list.
 Uses data from an EP

 - Movie search page that hits the open movie database EP and allows the user to drill into movie details